 The adventure was starting 🙂

-Most common options are ferries or local flights.
+The most common options are ferries or local flights.
 Flights are usually quite cheap when booked in advance.
-I chose that option, because of really short time that I had.
+I chose that option, because of the really short time that I had.
 I just used ferry once.
-Ferries are cool also for longer routes, they are usually cheaper but takes really long and are weather dependent – I’ve heard about many ferries being cancelled due to bad sea conditions – so if you are tight on schedule or planning to catch the flight over seas – I wouldn’t rely too much on ferries.
+Ferries are cool also for longer routes, they are usually cheaper but takes really long and are weather dependent – I’ve heard about many ferries being cancelled due to bad sea conditions – so if you are tight on schedule or planning to catch the flight overseas – I wouldn’t rely too much on ferries.

 There are several options – the best ones is to take a public bus or private van.

 Public buses (RoRo or Cherry Bus) departure from San Jose Terminal in Puerto Princesa city.
 They usually leave in short intervals (1-2 hours) until 6 and then the last one is at 10 pm.
 Fare is around 500PHP.
 They are nice, big buses, with space for legs, but they stop on the way to take passengers.

 Private vans – they are smaller vans for maybe 12-14 people.
 They leave if they have enough passengers on board and they are a bit less comfortable than public buses (because they are smaller).
 The good thing about them is that they don’t stop on the way to take passengers and that they leave straight from the airport.
 I wanted to get to El Nido as soon as possible, so it was the most convenient way for me to take already full van straight from the airport leaving immediately to El Nido for the same price!
 (500-550PHP)